Student Life Clubs

 The purpose of the Franciscan University of Steubenville Debate Club is to help students learn how to form coherent arguments about important issues and debate those arguments in a positive way.
 For more information contact the Franciscan University of Steubenville Debate Club at firstname.lastname@example.org.

 The mission of FUS Eagle Scouts is to further the brotherhood of Eagle Scouts at Franciscan by having an active presence on campus serving the local community and coming together as a group to live out the Eagle Scout Oath.
 For more information, contact the Franciscan University of Steubenville Eagle Scouts at EagleScouts@franciscan.edu.

 The Gadfly is an attempt to “bite the sleeping horse,” in the spirit of Socrates.
 It is a student publication whose purpose is to facilitate discussion concerning campus and cultural issues as they pertain to students at Franciscan University.
-The Gadfly aims to be a forum for open, well-thought out, and honest discussions toward the end of knowing and loving truth in its most robust sense.
+We aim to be a forum for open, well-thought out, and honest discussions toward the end of knowing and loving truth in its most robust sense.
 Satire is also recognized as a means of attaining this end.
-For more information contact The Gadfly at email@example.com
+For more information contact The Gadfly at firstname.lastname@example.org